914th Air Refueling Wing conducts assumption of command ceremony

-U.S. Air Force Brig.
-Gen. Jeffrey Pennington and Col. Carl Magnusson conduct an assumption of command ceremony transferring authority of the 914th Air Refueling Wing at the Niagara Falls Air Reserve Station, July 12, 2020.
+Airmen from the Niagara Falls Air Reserve Station stand in formation during an assumption of command ceremony July 12, 2020.
+The NFARS welcomed Col. Carl Magnusson as the new commander of the 914th Air Refueling Wing.
 (U.S. Air Force photo by Airman 1st Class Kelsey Martinez)

 |Date Taken: